Rob Austin McKee

 PhD Student/Research Assistant

 A former nuclear reactor operator, Rob is in his fourth year of doctoral study in the Management department at the C.T.
 Bauer College of Business at the University of Houston, specializing in Organizational Behavior.
 Rob is a well-rounded academician, equally comfortable as a researcher, conducting experiments and authoring dense academic prose, and as a professor, dismantling complex theories and research results into something more comprehensible to his students and the general public.
 In the former regard, he is first author on a recent article published in the prestigious Journal of Management, as well as a co-author on two other peer-reviewed articles in Leadership Quarterly and Business Horizons.
 As a principal investigator, he has designed, conducted, and analyzed data for major research studies.
 Regarding data collection, he is familiar with both traditional and online survey administration.
-Regarding data analysis, he is familiar with programs such as SPSS, AMOS, and R. Rob won the Department of Management's 2014 award for PhD Research Excellence.
+Regarding data analysis, he is familiar with programs such as SPSS, AMOS, and R. Rob won the Department of Management's 2014 award for PhD Research Excellence and the Bauer College of Business' 2015 award for Best Dissertation Proposal.
 In the latter regard, being a professor has proved an amazing experience for Rob and, based on the course evaluations he's received from his students as well as other faculty members, it seems he's found his calling.

 - Visceral States, Decision Making, Leadership, Followership, Group Functioning, Self-Other Rating Agreement, Social Loafing and Social Compensation, The Dark Triad (i.e., Machiavellianism, Narcissism, and Psychopathy), Research Methodology, Institutional Theory